 - R5.
 Each Planning Coordinator, in conjunction with each of its Transmission Planners, shall determine and identify the individual and joint responsibilities of entities in the Planning Coordinator's area for performing the required studies for the GMD Vulnerability Assessment.
 [Violation Risk Factor: Low] [Time Horizon: Long-term Planning] - M5.
-Each Planning Coordinator, in conjunction with each of its Transmission Planners, shall provide documentation on roles and responsibilities, such as meeting minutes, agreements, and e-mail correspondence that identifies that agreement has been reached on individual and joint responsibilities for performing the required studies for the GMD Vulnerability Assessment in accordance with Requirement R5. - R6.
-Each Planning Coordinator and Transmission Planner shall distribute its GMD Vulnerability Assessment results and Corrective Action Plan, if any, to adjacent Planning Coordinators, adjacent Transmission Planners, and Transmission Owners and Generator Owners in its respective planning area as specified in the Applicability Section 4.1.3 and 4.1.4 within 90 calendar days of completion, and to any functional entity that has a reliability related need and submits a written request for the information within 30 days of such a request.
-[Violation Risk Factor: Medium] [Time Horizon: Long-term Planning] - 6.1 If a recipient of the GMD Vulnerability Assessment results provides documented comments on the results, the respective Planning Coordinator or Transmission Planner shall provide a documented response to that recipient within 90 calendar days of receipt of those comments. - M6.
-Each Planning Coordinator and Transmission Planner shall provide evidence, such as email notices or postal receipts showing recipient and date, that it has distributed its GMD Vulnerability Assessment results and Corrective Action Plan, if any, to adjacent Planning Coordinators and adjacent Transmission Planners within 90 days of completion, and to any functional entity who has indicated a reliability related need within 30 days of a written request.
-Each Planning Coordinator and Transmission Planner shall also provide evidence, such as email notices or postal receipts showing recipient and date, that it has provided a documented response to comments received on its GMD Vulnerability Assessment results within 90 calendar days of receipt of those comments in accordance with Requirement R5.
+Each Planning Coordinator, in conjunction with each of its Transmission Planners, shall provide documentation on roles and responsibilities, such as meeting minutes, agreements, and e-mail correspondence that identifies that agreement has been reached on individual and joint responsibilities for performing the required studies for the GMD Vulnerability Assessment in accordance with Requirement R5. - 3.3.7.3.
+R6.
+Each Planning Coordinator and Transmission Planner shall distribute its GMD Vulnerability Assessment results and Corrective Action Plan, if any, toBe provided within 90 days of completion to the responsible entity's Reliability Coordinator, adjacent Planning Coordinators, adjacent Transmission Planners, and Transmission Owners and Generator Owners in its respective planning area as specified in the Applicability Section 4.1.3 and 4.1.4 within 90 calendar days of completion, and to any functional entity that submits a written request and has a reliability related need and submits a written request for the information within 30 days of such a request.
+[Violation Risk Factor: Medium] [Time Horizon: Long-term Planning]. - 3.3.1.7.3.1.
+6.1 If a recipient of the GMD Vulnerability Assessment results

+Corrective Action Plan provides documented comments on the results, the respective Planning Coordinator or Transmission Plannerresponsible entity shall provide a documented response to that recipient within 90 calendar days of receipt of those comments. - M6.
+Each Planning Coordinator and Transmission Planner shall provide evidence, such as email notices M7.
+Responsible entities as determined in Requirement R1 that conclude through the GMD Vulnerability Assessment conducted in Requirement R3 that the responsible entity's System does not meet the performance requirements of Table 1 shall have evidence such as electronic or hard copies of its Corrective Action Plan as specified in Requirement R7.
+Responsible entities as determined in Requirement R1 shall also provide evidence, such as email records, web postings with an electronic notice of posting, or postal receipts showing recipient and date, that it has distributed its GMD Vulnerability Assessment results and Corrective Action Plan, if any, towithin 90 calendar days of its completion to its Reliability Coordinator, adjacent Planning Coordinators and, adjacent Transmission Planners within 90 days of completion, and to any functional entity who has indicated a reliability related need within 30 days of a written request.
+Each Planning Coordinator and Transmission Planner as specified in Requirement R7.
+Responsible entities as determined in Requirement R1 shall also provide evidence, such as email notices or postal receipts showing recipient and date, that it has provided a documented response to comments received on its GMD Vulnerability Assessment results Corrective Action Plan within 90 calendar days of receipt of those comments in accordance with Requirement R5R7.